-The transmitter can be configured to accept an external audio playlist on a USB drive that is connected to the USB 3 or USB 4 connector on the rear of the controller (A4).
+The transmitter can be configured to accept an external audio playlist on a USB drive that is connected to any one of the USB connectors (USB 1A, USB 1B, USB 2A, or USB 2B) on the rear of the controller (A4).
 When properly configured using the AUI's Presets menu (see below for details), this playlist will be applied to each exciter's AES/EBU IN 2 (A1J5) 15-pin D-sub connector via the AUDIO PLAYER AES OUT (A2J6A) 9-pin D-sub connector on the rear of the controller and cable W26.